elusivecodes/FrostCore/README.md

 Get a dataset value for the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `key` is a string indicating the dataset value to return.

+If the `key` argument is omitted, an object containing all dataset values will be returned instead.

 ```
 const dataset = core.getDataset(nodes);
 const keyDataset = core.getDataset(nodes, key);
 ```

 Set dataset values for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `key` is a string indicating the dataset value to set.
+- `value` is the value you want to set the dataset to.

 ```
 core.setDataset(nodes, key, value);